top of page

 An impossibly young man sprints through an airport as hundreds of fans pursue him.
 Girls reduced to tears as he takes the stage at a massive arena.
 Pyrotechnics explode.
 The

-crowd screams as he launches into… nu-metal.
+crowd shrieks as he launches into… nu-metal.
 It’s 2000 and Seo Taiji is South Korea’s biggest pop star.
 Following the end of pioneering K-pop idol group Seo Taiji and Boys, Seo Taiji (the titular “boy”) immersed himself in guitar musics.
 Following an adept alternative rock debut he created Ultramania, an album of straight up balls to the walls nu-metal.
 This pivot has almost no parallel in popular music.
 Imagine Jordan Knight departing the New Kids on the Block to make funk metal and pulling it off.
 For the most part Seotaiji operates in a post-Durt style of swaggering raps with scream/sing choruses and a tight focus on hooks.
-Tracks like “Orange” and “Ultramania” are all mild youth rebellion anthems but jacked up on a nu-metal explosion that sounds like Ross Robinson and Max Martin being forced to work together at gunpoint.
+Tracks like “Orange” and “Ultramania” are all mild youth rebellion anthems but jacked up on a nu-metal explosion that sounds like the Ross Robinson/Max Martin team up of your dreams (or nightmares).
 It could have been clinical but Seo Taiji’s genuine feel for nu-metal songcraft powers all.
 The album’s two “02 Remake''s are the clearest examples of how k-pop became k-metal.
-“Come Back Home” trades the original’s dusty hip-hop beats for a true Korn makeover replete with guitar squeals and clattering bass while “For You” is transformed from a drippy love ballad into an uptempo pop-punk sprint.
+“Come Back Home” trades the original’s dusty hip-hop beats for a true Korn makeover replete with guitar squeals and clattering bass while “For You” is transformed from a drippy love ballad into an uptempo nu-pop-punk sprint.
 And for helpful time-and-place illustration, Ultramania comes with two live tracks that feature an audience of young girls screaming with an intensity more akin to The Beatles at Shea Stadium than any of the hulked out grunting you’d hear on your average night of the Family Values Tour.

 bottom of page